 The Foundation Stage at Newlands School

-In the Foundation Stage, children will have access to first-hand experiences based upon Play, Communication and Exploring.
-Teachers and their assistants will provide opportunities for the children to:
+In the Foundation Stage, children have access to first-hand experiences based upon Play, Communication and Exploring.
+Teachers and their assistants provide opportunities for the children to:

 - learn in high-quality, well-organised and stimulating indoor and outdoor learning environments

 - have a quality education that is integrated with quality care

 - enjoy early learning as part of a lifelong process

 - have a learning experience which fully involves their parent and provides opportunities for them to learn and develop together